Copied to Clipboard

 The theme for the inaugural festival — What Now: 2026 — challenges artists, local cultural institutions and audiences to blend art and history to imagine what the future holds for both our city and country.

-As a non-profit organization, ArtPhilly aims to create a movement connecting Philadelphia’s acclaimed arts and culture community through ongoing artistic programming, commissions of original work and — the main event — a major citywide art festival featuring 32 performances, exhibitions and projects.
+As a non-profit organization, ArtPhilly aims to create a movement connecting Philadelphia’s acclaimed arts and culture community through ongoing artistic programming, commissions of original work and — the main event — a major citywide art festival featuring over 30 performances, exhibitions and projects.

 Exhibition at the Philadelphia Museum of Art — Photo by A. Pentecost-Farren